mcabbott/TensorCast.jl/README.md

 ## Elsewhere

-Similar notation is used by some other packages, although all of them use an implicit sum over repeated indices.
+Similar notation is also used by some other packages, although all of them use an implicit sum over repeated indices.
 [TensorOperations.jl](https://github.com/Jutho/TensorOperations.jl) performs Einstein-convention contractions and traces: